A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 Give examples of criteria used for incentives and what share of the salary is based on incentives.

-Specify when last comparative compensation review was done and source of information, as information may be complex to obtain.
+Specify when the last comparative compensation review was done and the source of information, as information may be complex to obtain.
 Possible sources for data on compensation levels for similar institutions: salary survey done by local consultants, data obtained through the national microfinance network, data obtained through an organization that evaluates HR practices such as Great Place to Work.

 Field examples / Guidance for implementation

-The provider should make sure that the spread between annual compensation of its top level executives and its field employees is appropriate, and in line with the social objectives of the institution.
-A provider might find that the average salary of the five highest paid managers is 100 times that of the five lowest paid field officers, raising questions as to whether the salary spread reflects institutional values of fairness and equity.
+2.A.4.3.2 The provider should make sure that the spread between annual compensation of its top-level executives and its field employees is appropriate, and in line with the social objectives of the institution.
+A provider might find that the average salary of the three highest paid managers is 100 times that of the three lowest paid field officers, raising questions as to whether the salary spread reflects institutional values of fairness and equity.
+One social investor has set the following rule to assess its investees: we score max if the difference is maximum 20, half if the difference stands between 20 and 40, and we score “0” otherwise.

 2.A.5 The board is responsible for preserving the provider’s social goals during times of crisis or institutional change.